Innovation in local government: PaaS, process and agility.

 The San Francisco 49ers’ success throughout the 1980s happened because of how they applied, then relentlessly practised, the strategies and tactics codified in their own playbook.
 Essentially that playbook was a system of Platform + Agile processes.

-In the business of city government, where every day is game day filled with risk and public scrutiny, this mindset allows organisations to deliver smaller more frequent project successes at lower risk.
+In the business of city government, where every day is game day filled with risk and public scrutiny, this mindset allows organizations to deliver smaller more frequent project successes at lower risk.

 Now before you think this is beginning to sound like a strategy wrapped in philosophy bundled in an enigma, while the overall approach is conceptual (until you do it!), the component parts of Platform + Agile are actual things.
 Let's now take a look at them and the main challenges I've seen in their adoption.